 How we use 3D models and 2D drawings

 In general, Fictiv and our Manufacturing Partners will use the provided 3D model as the basis for fabricating the part and then inspect against the 2D drawing to make sure all requirements were met.
 This is because the software used to program machines for manufacturing require a 3D model to generate the toolpaths needed to fabricate the part.
 Extra requirements are then added to the program by the machinist, and then inspected after the part is fabricated.

 If a discrepancy between the 2D drawing and 3D model is found during quoting, the quote will be failed, with details on what needs to be fixed.

 If a discrepancy is found during the production of the part, the Manufacturing Partner will place the order on hold.
-Fictiv will contact you for clarification, and request an updated 2D drawing or 3D model that shows the changes that were made to remove the discrepancy.
+Fictiv will contact you for clarification, and request an updated 2D drawing or 3D model in some cases.
 The parts will remain on hold until clarification is received, which could push out the ship date of the order.
 Additionally, the customer will be responsible for any additional cost needed to manufacture or rework the parts to the correct document.

 Examples of possible discrepancies

 The length of the part that is dimensioned in the drawing does not match the length shown in the model.

 The diameter of a hole in the model is too large or too small to create a thread called out on the drawing.